 Newcastle's ultimate craft beer brewhouse & restaurant on King Street

-We sat down with Shaun for a quick quiz and asked all the important questions like, what does a Foghorn have to do with beer?
+We sat down with Head Brewer Shaun Sherlock for a quick quiz and asked all the important questions like, "what does a Foghorn have to do with beer?"

 I'm born in Newcastle and my business partner has lived here for many years.
-We are really passionate about the place and its people - Newcastle needs a Brewhouse!
+We are really passionate about the place and its people – Newcastle needed a Brewhouse!

 Is there a story behind the name Foghorn?